Table of contents

 The interview guide or test guide for your usability lab tests is important.
 But if something is not quite right with it, you can easily make up for it by moderating the test.
 With unmoderated tests, on the other hand, you don’t have the possibility.
 If something is wrong with the guide, the test users will try the wrong thing.
 They are confused, demotivated or cannot solve the tasks.
 Therefore, with unmoderated tests you have to put twice as much effort into the test guide.

 As for any application, the same applies to any unmoderated UX test: You should never start without having tested with the target group.
-Because all too easily an unfavorable wording, a wrong link or a misunderstanding can lead to the whole test falling apart.
+Because all too easily an unfavourable wording, a wrong link or a misunderstanding can lead to the whole test falling apart.
 Therefore: always run a test with the real questionnaire with the real system with real users.
 If this is not possible, then at least have a colleague test it.
 But he or she should give real answers and try to follow your instructions exactly.
 Just clicking through quickly once is not enough.

 Once the test has started, you can sit back.
 But not for long.
 Once the first answers start rolling in, you should check them.
 Did the test users actually understand the tasks?
 Were they able to complete them successfully?
 Did they indicate meaningful and plausible things in the questionnaires?
 Were they able to upload the desired screenshots, pictures or videos and can you watch them?
 It is not uncommon for problems to occur with one of these topics.
-The earlier you recognize them, the less answers you have to take out of the evaluation later.
+The earlier you recognise them, the less answers you have to take out of the evaluation later.

 To compensate for the limitations of unmoderated tests, you should recruit more test users than usual.
 Because it will always happen that someone has had unexpected technical problems that are not related to the tested product.
 That someone didn’t put as much effort into testing as expected.
 That there was an unsuitable test user.
 Or that individual user comments were unclear.